 In line with government guidance, the Group's aim is to pay purchase invoices within 30 days of receipt, or earlier if agreed with the supplier.
+Performance against this aim is shown in note 17 to the financial statements.

 Board Members and Non-Executive Directors